Who are we?

 Chris Foote

-Chris is a retired physician and geriatrician who worked in South Bucks for many years
+Chris is Lifetime President of Chiltern Compass.
+He is a retired physician and geriatrician who worked in South Bucks for many years

 Parveen Haynes